 Want the Apple Watch 5?
 The now-discontinued model is discounted as part of Cyber Monday deals.
 Be sure to check out our guide to the best Apple Watch deals and best Cyber Monday Apple Watch deals, too.

 Apple Watch Series 5: Price and availability

-The Series 5 is available to buy in stores and online, starting at $399 (£399) for the smaller aluminum 40-millimeter model with GPS.
+The Series 5 is no longer available to buy new.
+Instead, the Series 6 starts at $399 (£399) for the smaller aluminum 40-millimeter model with GPS.
 For an extra $100, you can splurge on a cellular-enabled watch (which also requires a monthly data plan from your wireless carrier for an additional cost).
 The larger 44-mm watch costs $429 (£429), and $520 (£520) with LTE.

-Apple Watch 5 vs Apple Watch 6: Should you wait
+Apple Watch 5 vs Apple Watch 6: Should you upgrade?

 Apple Watch Series 5 review: Display

 I’ve used almost every other smartwatch on the market, and most of them have always-on displays.
 But that just means you can always see the time — that’s it.
 Apple’s version of an always-on display is a little extra.

 The Series 5 doesn’t simply show you what time it is.
 When inactive, the display shows you a dimmer version of all the information on your watch face.
 I usually use the Infograph Modular watch face, which has six complications along with the time, so I have access to my most-used apps (Workout and Messages) as well as bits of information like the weather and battery percentage.
 I can still see all of that when the display dims.